- Chinese property developers’ expanding USD-denominated debts expose the sector to significant cross-currency risk.

 Debt in the Property Development Sector

-Developers’ expanding U.S. dollar-denominated debts mean that the sector is exposed to a great deal of cross-currency risk on its consolidated balance sheet.
-As of August 2018, 25% of all bonds issued in the sector were U.S. dollar-denominated.4 With nearly all of property developers’ revenues and costs denominated in renminbi (RMB), this cross-currency debt represents a significant financial risk for these companies.
-Property developers are a sizable segment of the Chinese economy, and they are reliant on foreign currency financing; this funding is often secured through special purpose vehicles or shell companies domiciled in tax havens.6 Such legal structures would make it difficult for offshore creditors to make claims on the underlying assets, should default occur.
+Developers’ expanding U.S. dollar-denominated debts mean that the sector is exposed to a great deal of cross-currency risk.
+As of December 2019, more than 30% of all bonds issued in the sector were U.S. dollar-denominated.7 With nearly all of property developers’ revenues and costs denominated in renminbi (RMB), this cross-currency liability represents a significant financial risk for these companies.
+Property developers are a sizable segment of the Chinese economy, and they are increasingly reliant on foreign currency financing; this funding is often secured through special purpose vehicles or shell companies domiciled in tax havens.8 Such legal structures would make it difficult for offshore creditors to make claims on the underlying assets, should default occur.

 One plausible explanation as to why Chinese authorities have allowed the listed portion of the sector to lever up so substantially, contrary to their stated commitment to reduce leverage in the financial system, is that this arrangement has been beneficial to the financial standing of the central and local governments.
 The debt assumed by the property developers has been used in large part to fund land bank purchases.
 A significant percentage of the proceeds from these land bank purchases goes to national and local government coffers.
-This can be seen in China’s national accounts, where the most recent data shows more than RMB 5 trillion grossed from the sale of state-owned land use rights in 2017 (see the light blue line in Figure 2 below).8 This represents more than 30% of China’s total national government revenues (see the dark blue line in Figure 3).
+This can be seen in China’s national accounts, where the most recent data shows more than 7 trillion RMB grossed from the sale of state-owned land use rights in 2019 (see the light blue line in Figure 3).12 This represents more than 38% of China’s total national government revenues (see the dark blue line in Figure 3).

 Potential Mitigating Factors for the Risk in this Sector